David Finlay (wrestler): New Japan Pro-Wrestling (2015–2026)

-FinJuice (2015–2022)
+Young Lion (2015–2016)

 Finlay entered the 2015 Best of the Super Juniors tournament hosted by New Japan Pro-Wrestling (NJPW), but failed to win, losing all his matches in the tournament and ending with a final tally of 0 points.
 After the tournament, Finlay was announced as a "young lion".
 He would carry this moniker until September 2016, when Finlay announced he was no longer a young lion.